mapillary/mapillary-sdk-ios/README.md

 ### Register your app with Mapillary

-To use the SDK, you need to obtain a Mapillary `client_id` first.
+To use the SDK, you need to register your application and obtain a Mapillary client id.

 1. [Create a Mapillary account](https://www.mapillary.com/signup) if you don't have one already.
 2. Create an app at [the Developer page](https://www.mapillary.com/app/settings/developers).

-##### Redirect URL
+##### Callback URL

-When you fill in the form, make sure the redirect URL is similar to this:
+When you fill in the form, make sure the callback URL is similar to this:

 `com.mycompany.myapp.mapillary`

+##### Scope

+Make sure to check the permissions your app needs access to.
+If unsure, check all of them.
+Make a note of this as you have to provide the same scope when authenticating later in the app.

 ##### Client id

-Copy your client id, you need it to initialize the SDK later.
+After you have registered your application, copy your client id, you need it to initialize the SDK later.

 ### Edit your application plist

-Add `MapillaryClientId` and `MapillaryRedirectUrl` to your plist file.
+Add `MapillaryClientId` and `MapillaryCallbackUrl` to your plist file.
 Below is an example of parts of a plist file.

 ```
 <plist version="1.0">